joelwking/csv-source-of-truth/README.md

         - item.DC == data_center
 ```

-To accomplish this task, our list variable *TENANTs* should look like the following data structure:
+To accomplish this task efficiently, our list variable *TENANTs* should be made up of the unique tenants in each data center.
+Each data center has the same two tenants, *XXV-INT* and *XXV-DMZ*.

 ```json
 {